 Appropriate resistor and grounding

 Each item is chosen according to standard applied.
 ESD test setups are prepared according to applied standard.
-When the test setup is ready, ESD test expert (technician or engineer) applies the ESD signals to the EUT and checks the performance of it.
+If you would like to perform ESD tests according to IEC 61000-4-2, you have to get this standard and check it before starting testing.
+When you prepare the test setup (making necessary connections of ESD generator, test table, ground planes, grounding) ESD test expert (technician or engineer) applies the ESD signals to the EUT and checks the performance of it.
 Each ESD signal is generated by ESD simulator or gun is counted and recorded for reporting.
 If the EUT passes applied ESD test standard, photo of test setups, measurement results and records are documented as a test report.